Deep Dive Creative Writing – Workshop 3 (Dialogue)

 This 8-part course is delivered by Grin Theatre’s Kiefer Wes Williams aims to give writers all they need to write a full play

-In this advanced playwriting writing course, participants are aiming to produce a 45-minute script through guided sessions and workshops related to writing for the stage.
-Participants MUST have completed the initial basic sessions on playwriting with The Plays the Thing and/or Make it Write’s 10-minute play course.
+In this intermediate playwriting course, participants are aiming to produce a 45-minute script through guided sessions and workshops related to writing for the stage.
+Participants MUST have some playwriting experience as this is NOT a beginners course.

 What you will learn